input-output-hk/essential-cardano-content/content/video/cardano-news-or-this-week-major-update.md

 image: ""
 image_text: ""
 ---
+Here are helpful timestamps for the video:

-01:50 @cashpognft on cip 68 !
+01:50 @cashpognft on CIP 68

-11:26 alternative routes to "updating" nfts with an example from @ChibidangoNFT
+11:26 Alternative routes to "updating" NFTs with an example from @ChibidangoNFT

-14:35 @adahandle virtual and sub handles update!
+14:35 @adahandle virtual and sub handles update

-15:27 @the\_ape\_society updates
+15:27 @the_ape_society updates

-17:29 iohk activity update
+17:29 IOG activity update

-19:54 why i really enjoy the @SingularityNET Update videos
+19:54 Why I really enjoy the @SingularityNET update videos